geobde/geobde/README.md

 ## Sup

-I'm  a software engineer and i  focus on UI architecture, platform design, and building high performance, interactive applications, using web technologies.
+I'm  a software engineer and i  focus on UI architecture.
 🥂 Cheers!